jdhao/blog_source/git_notes_s3.md

 # Compare same file from different branches

-Sometimes, I want to see the difference of same file on different branches.
-For example, to find the difference for file `foo.py` on master and dev branch.
+Sometimes, I want to see the difference of a file on different branches.
+For example, to find the difference for `foo.py` on master and dev branch.
 There are two slightly different ways to do this.

 ```bash
 git diff master..dev path/to/foo.py